aleshaleksey/fansys23/abilities.md

 - Dice: MP (base dice cost = 0).
 - Per dice: 1 extra damage dice / MP dice + 10ft/30ft of range (cone/blast).

+**Prerequisites**: 3 MP dice total.

+**Limitations**: The elemental blast originates from the user and travels more or less in a straight line, unaffected by wind or gravity.
+The blast is affected by cover and concealment.
+If the blast impacts cover, it may damage, ignite, or have other affects on it (see below).

+**Other**: (Also a "main action")
+- Elemental blast "fire" or "lightning" will ignite flammable materials.
+- Elemental blast "fire" or "lighting" shed light (visibility: 1 mile, illumination: dim, 10ft).
+- Elemental blast "light" sheds light (visibility 5 miles, illumination: bright/dim 10ft, 20ft).
+- Elemental blast "ice" will freeze 1 gallon of water, + 1 gallon / MP dice.

 **Special**: Elemental blast must be taken separately for each element.

+___
+#### Greater Elemental Blast (Linear)

+**Type**: (Class B)

+**Description**: Improve elemental blast.
+The blast affects all items and entities in its path.
+The blast's path has a path (between user and target) with a width of [MP dice spend] x 5ft.
+These dice are separate from the dice used to increase the damage caused by the blast.
+All entities caught in the blast must make a Dex (Fire, Lightning) or Con (Ice, Light) save or suffer the usual elemental blast damage and effects.

+**Limitation**: This extra effect applies to items and entities other than the final target.

+**Prerequisites**: 13 MP dice.

+___
+#### Greater Elemental Blast (Radial)

+**Type**: (Class B)

+**Description**: Improve elemental blast.
+The blast blossoms upon reaching its target.
+Damaging all entities within a radius of [MP dice spent] x 10ft.
+These dice are separate from the dice used to increase the damage caused by the blast.
+All entities caught in the blast must make a Dex (Fire, Lightning) or Con (Ice, Light) save or suffer the usual elemental blast damage and effects.

+**Limitation**: This extra effect applies to items and entities including than the final target.
+These means that the final target can take the damage twice.

+**Prerequisites**: 19 MP dice.

 ___
 #### Elemental Touch